norment/redcap/README.md

 This repository serves as the **root entry point** for:

--   Documentation of the MultiSense Hub-Node
+-   Documentation of the MultiSense Hub-Node concepts and tooling
--   Deployment and operational guidance
+-   Deployment and operational guidance for example setups
 -   Training materials and example workflows
--   Resources for researchers using REDCap within TSD
+-   Resources for researchers interested in using REDCap and related tools within TSD